NoyHanan/Parallel/README.md

 ## Description

 This project is a Proximity Criteria Checker for a set of points placed in a two-dimensional plane.
 The coordinates (x, y) of each point P are defined by given formulas.
-The project checks if there exist at least 3 points that satisfy the Proximity Criteria for a range of t values.
+The project checks if there exist at least 3 points that satisfy a Proximity Criteria for a range of t values.
 The project is implemented using C, CUDA, MPI, and OpenMP.

 ## Installation